-Biphasic Poroviscoelastic Simulation of the Unconfined Compression of Articular Cartilage: I—Simultaneous Prediction of Reaction Force and Lateral Displacement
+Biphasic Poroviscoelastic Simulation of the Unconfined Compression of Articular Cartilage: II—Effect of Variable Strain Rates

 Contributed by the Bioengineering Division for publication in the JOURNAL OF BIOMECHANICAL ENGINEERING.
 Manuscript received by the Bioengineering Division Dec.
 1999; revised manuscript received Oct.
 2000.
 Associate Editor: J. D. Humphrey.

 - Views Icon Views